We’re just gonna say it: dry vape hits are the worst. If you’ve ever experienced vape dry hits feel free to mutter an

 Next, consider taking longer, slower drags and give your device a rest between vape sessions.
 Some users have also had luck preventing dry hits by taking an occasional primer puff (without activating the battery) to force more liquid into the atomizer chamber.

-Lastly, if the problem persists and you continue getting dry hits, then you might consider adjusting the amount of VG in your e-liquid.
-E-liquid that contains a high concentration of VG, or vegetable glycerin, is thick, which means it can take longer for the wick to absorb.
+Lastly, if the problem persists and you continue getting dry hits, then you might consider adjusting the amount of VG (vegetable glycerine) in your vape juice.
+High VG ratio E-liquid that contains a high concentration of VG, or vegetable glycerin, is thick, which means it can take longer for the wick to absorb.

 Fortunately, this problem can easily be resolved by either turning down your voltage/wattage or lowering the percentage of VG in your e-liquid through either dilution (distilled water) or upping the PG ratio.
 PG is a thinner substance and absorbed by your device’s wick quicker.

 Upgrade Your Vaping Experience to Prevent Dry Hits

 If you’re experiencing these issues, it may be time to up your vaping game and minimize those pesky dry hits by switching to a more serious vaporizer.
-Shop our collection of high quality vapes here at VaporFi.
+Shop our collection of high quality vape pens and vaping devices here at VaporFi.